Mixed-Integer Programming for the ROADEF/EURO 2020 challenge: Numerical results

 The quality of the constraints that can be deduced from the convex relaxation of the quantile function alone is highly dependent on the tightness of the lower and upper bounds on the risk values.
 In our experiments, the convex relaxation of the quantile function leads to an actually worse model than the natural MILP model, presumably due to the time spent in the constraint separation algorithm and the computational cost of the additional constraints.
-This is expected in hindsight, as the interventions tend to be spread over time due to the resource constraints, and the risk for any given time tends to be much lower than the theoretical upper bound, where the constraint is tighter.
+This is expected in hindsight, as the interventions tend to be spread over time due to the resource constraints, and the risk values $r_{st}$ are much lower than the theoretical upper bound, where the inequality \ref{eqn-convex-box} is tighter.